Johns Hopkins University: Research

 The opportunity to participate in important research is one of the distinguishing characteristics of Hopkins's undergraduate education.
 About 80 percent of undergraduates perform independent research, often alongside top researchers.
 In fiscal year 2020, Johns Hopkins spent nearly $3.1 billion on research, more than any other U.S. university for over 40 consecutive years.
 Johns Hopkins has had seventy-seven members of the Institute of Medicine, forty-three Howard Hughes Medical Institute Investigators, seventeen members of the National Academy of Engineering, and sixty-two members of the National Academy of Sciences.
 As of March 2025, 34 Nobel Prize winners have been affiliated with the university as alumni, faculty members or researchers, with the most recent winners being Gregg Semenza and William G. Kaelin.

 Between 1999 and 2009, Johns Hopkins was among the most cited institutions in the world.
 It attracted nearly 1,222,166 citations and produced 54,022 papers under its name, ranking third globally after Harvard University and the Max Planck Society in the number of total citations published in Thomson Reuters-indexed journals over 22 fields in America.
 In 2020, Johns Hopkins University ranked 5 in number of utility patents granted out of all institutions in the world.

 In 2000, Johns Hopkins received $95.4 million in research grants from the National Aeronautics and Space Administration (NASA), making it the leading recipient of NASA research and development funding.
 In FY 2002, Hopkins became the first university to cross the $1 billion threshold on either list, recording $1.14 billion in total research and $1.023 billion in federally sponsored research.

-In FY 2008, Johns Hopkins University performed $1.68 billion in science, medical and engineering research, making it the leading U.S. academic institution in total R&D spending for the 30th year in a row, according to a National Science Foundation (NSF) ranking.
-These totals include grants and expenditures of JHU's Applied Physics Laboratory in Laurel, Maryland.
+In 2025, per a National Science Foundation (NSF) ranking, Johns Hopkins University performed $4.13 billion in total R&D, over $2.5 billion of which went to its Applied Physics Laboratory, making it the largest spender on R&D among U.S. educational institutions.

 In 2013, the Bloomberg Distinguished Professorships program was established by a $250 million gift from Michael Bloomberg.
 This program enables the university to recruit fifty researchers from around the world to joint appointments throughout the nine divisions and research centers.
 Each professor must be a leader in interdisciplinary research and be active in undergraduate education.
 Directed by Vice Provost for Research Denis Wirtz, there are currently thirty two Bloomberg Distinguished Professors at the university, including three Nobel Laureates, eight fellows of the American Association for the Advancement of Science, ten members of the American Academy of Arts and Sciences, and thirteen members of the National Academies.